Oil3/Quicklook-Netron/README.md

 > Supports most neural network and machine learning models, configured for twenty frameworks such as  `CoreML`, `torch`, `keras`, `tensorflow`, `onnx` and more [^2].

-> Does everything the official Netron[^1] does - except telemetry, disabled here
+> Does everything the official Netron[^1] does - except telemetry, disabled here.

-> Familiar interface - it's Netron, adapted for Quick Look
+> Familiar interface - it's Netron, adapted for Quick Look.

-> Lightweight - 10 times less than electron-based
+> Lightweight - 10 times less than electron-based.

-> No web-server, no python, nothing external - made in Swift for macOS
+> No web-server, no python, nothing external - made in Swift for macOS.